xhyrom/discord-datamining/data/articles/normal/articles/12654190110999/content.md

 <p>2.
 Open call details and settings</p>
 <p>3.
 Change audio to speakerphone</p>
 <p>4.
 Add friends to call</p>
+<p>When you're in a fullscreen activity or stream, double-tap to minimize it and get back to the rest of the call participants.</p>
 <h2 id="h_01H78YZV2T3S317NGYTXCTH7SP">Swipe to Reply</h2>
 <p>We added swipe-to-reply on messages for faster witty retorts.
 Simply swipe from right to left across a message in a DM or channel to reply to that message. </p>
 <p>Previously swiping from right to left across a channel or DM/GDM would take you to see the details of that chat such as pinned messages or a list of who is in the channel or DM/GDM.
 To access channel or DM/GDM details, tap on the name of the DM/GDM or Channel at the top of the screen.</p>